DeadStar009nx/Final-Trace/README.md

-# Final-Trace — Expedition 33 Research Toolkit
+# Final-Trace —Research Toolkit

-This repository contains an Expedition 33 research and training toolkit.
+This repository contains an research and training toolkit.
 It provides a collection of interconnected modules, puzzles, utilities, and tests intended for learning, demonstrations, and exercise design.

 Contents (high level):